Hydrogenn/BitP/README.md

 It ended up being more of an esolang...

 #### Windows
- - The program (bitp\_7.exe) reads any file you give it.
+ - The program (bitp\_7.exe) must be run in command prompt, with the file you intend to run as the first argument.
 You must include the file extension.
- - A debug version has been included (bitp\_7\_debug.exe) which will print out information at every code point.
+ - If you want to run in debug mode, append "-d" to your arguments.
  - The .dll files must be put in the same directory as the .exe you wish to run.

 #### MacOS
  - The program (bitp-mac) reads any file you give it.
 You must include the file extension.
- - There is no debug build for MacOS.
+ - If you want to run in debug mode, append "-d" to your arguments.
  - Credit to Rayzr522 for porting.

 #### Linux
  - The program (bitp-linux) reads any file you give it.
 You must include the file extension.
- - There is no debug build for Linux.
+ - If you want to run in debug mode, append "-d" to your arguments.
  - Credit to Rayzr522 for porting.

 bitp.cpp contains the source code.
 If you are having problems with the above, you can attempt to compile this yourself.
 This will require C++11.